dymmond/lilya/docs/en/docs/routing.md

 In detail what does `sniff` do:

 1. It returns the first event message and replays it.
-Because it only extracts one message the `ContinueRouting` logic works-
+Because it only extracts at most one message the fall-through logic works.
 2. If it turns out that the whole request is just this one message and it is http then set body of request.
 It also sets the flag is_body_initialized_now, so the handler can detect if it can use request without limitations.
    For example if in handled cases the message will be small, e.g. just a boolean.
 In other cases just return to routing.